 Here is a list of my favorite tax preparation softwares to help you file your taxes:

-Filing a tax return is not something you have to face alone and is often times best handled by a tax professional depending on your situation.
-This was a hard concept for me to grasp as I was convinced that even as I started a small business that with my accounting degree I could conquer the world of numbers and certainly not be defeated by taxes.
+Filing a tax return is not something you have to face alone and is oftentimes best handled by a tax professional, depending on your situation.
+This was a hard concept for me to grasp as I was convinced that even as I started a small business with my accounting degree, I could conquer the world of numbers and certainly not be defeated by taxes.
 I quickly learned just how false this was.

 To put this number into perspective, if you assume that the average person’s time is worth $25 an hour, that is a cost of up to $1,305 dollars.
-Money and time that could be saved, invested, or in my case, put towards the down payment on a new car.
-A tax professional will be able to work quickly and efficiently and save you not only time but the unavoidable headache that is sure to follow.
+Money and time that could be saved, invested, or, in my case, put towards the down payment on a new car.
+A tax professional will be able to work quickly and efficiently and save you not only time but a headache that is sure to follow.

-Assuming you itemize, any fees you incur while preparing for you taxes can be deducted on Form 1040 as long as the sum of your miscellaneous deductions you are claiming here is greater than 2% of your adjusted gross income.
+Assuming you itemize, any fees you incur while preparing for your taxes can be deducted on Form 1040 as long as the sum of your miscellaneous deductions you are claiming here is greater than 2% of your adjusted gross income.

-- You own, sold or started a business
+- You own, sold, or started a business

-- Have many investment losses or gains
+- Have any investment losses or gains

 - Capital asset transactions